SimonGlancy/react-headless-hooks/README.md

 Hook allows user to select items from a list, providing utilities to help implement visualising whether an item is selected and to return the relevant data that is selected.

 ```
-import { useSelected, SelectTypeEnum } from 'ract-headless-hooks'
+import { useSelected, SelectTypeEnum } from 'react-headless-hooks'

 --------